boyuan-zhang/my-webpage-academic-hugo/content/authors/admin/_index.md

 I am a fifth-year Ph.D. candidate in Economics at the University of Pennsylvania.

 My research interests include time series econometrics, Bayesian analysis, panel data models, applied macroeconomics, and machine learning.
-Much of my work focus on  econometric forecasting.
+Most of my work focus on  econometric forecasting.

 I'm currently working on forecasting with dynamic panel data models.
 In particular, I develop a Bayesian grouped estimator that leverages prior information on the latent constant group structure to assist forecasting.
 It is an exciting topic that involves panel data model estimation and semi-supervised learning.